Broken mirror pieces can be glued back together, but the cracks remain.

 She had never seen her parents fight but the words her mother had just uttered…they surely were not referring to her.

-At the sound of Marilyn’s voice, the Chief snapped his head up.
+At the sound of Marilyn’s voice, Chief’s head snapped up.
 “Ada’m.
 Em…you returned early?”
 His eyes darted back and forth between his wife and his daughter.

 “Yes, because you told me to.
 Can somebody tell me what is going on?”